- LSAT PREP

 Suffolk Law School is considered to have a Somewhat Favorable student to faculty ratio.
 The average class size for 1L sections is approximately Above Average compared to other law schools.
 Student diversity at Suffolk is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Suffolk University 1L section size is 20% larger than law schools in Massachusetts and 26% larger than all Private law schools.
+Suffolk University 1L section size is 24% larger than law schools in Massachusetts and 34% larger than all PRIVATE law schools.